okoslow/laz/README.md

 learn from own behavior and suggest updates on launch

-autoblocking tool that disables other behavior ("you should be studying lmao")

 support documentation (--help?)

 switch fav sites to different file, add write support.